seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 >
 > Owning naught, grasping naught, \
 > The isle is this, none else besides. \
-> *Nibbāna*, that is how I call that isle, \
+> Nibbāna, that is how I call that isle, \
 > Wherein is decay decayed and death is dead."

-*Akiñcanaṁ* means 'owning nothing', *anādānaṁ* means 'grasping nothing'. *Etaṁ dīpaṁ anāparaṁ*, this is the island, nothing else. *Nibbānaṁ iti naṁ brūmi, jarāmaccuparikkhayaṁ*, "and that I call *Nibbāna*, which is the extinction of decay-and-death."
+*Akiñcanaṁ* means 'owning nothing', *anādānaṁ* means 'grasping nothing'. *Etaṁ dīpaṁ anāparaṁ*, this is the island, nothing else. *Nibbānaṁ iti naṁ brūmi, jarāmaccuparikkhayaṁ*, "and that I call Nibbāna, which is the extinction of decay-and-death."

-From this also we can infer that words like *akata*, *asaṅkhata* and *sabba-saṅkhārā-samatha* are full fledged synonyms of *Nibbāna*. *Nibbāna* is not some mysterious state quite apart from them.
+From this also we can infer that words like *akata*, *asaṅkhata* and *sabba-saṅkhārā-samatha* are full fledged synonyms of Nibbāna.
+Nibbāna is not some mysterious state quite apart from them.
 It is not something to be projected into a distance.

-Some are in the habit of getting down to a discussion on *Nibbāna* by putting *saṅkhata* on one side and *asaṅkhata* on the other side.
+Some are in the habit of getting down to a discussion on Nibbāna by putting *saṅkhata* on one side and *asaṅkhata* on the other side.
 They start by saying that *saṅkhata*, or the 'prepared', is *anicca*, or impermanent.
 If *saṅkhata* is *anicca*, they conclude that *asaṅkhata* must be *nicca*, that is the